-Manual of Mental Disorders V (DSM-V) and The International Classification Diagnosis (ICD-11, 2022), with disagreement in the way PTSD and Complex PTSD (CPTSD) is categorized across both manuals.
-This difference in classification causes a great deal of confusion, as some of countries (like US) use DSM-V, whereas in most European countries ICD-11 serves as a reference material.
+Manual of Mental Disorders V (DSM-V)12 and The International Classification Diseases (ICD-11, 2022), with disagreement in the way PTSD and Complex PTSD (CPTSD) were categorized across both manuals.^{13,14} This difference in classification causes a great deal of cunfusion even today, as some of countries (like US) use DSM-V, whereas in most European countries ICD-11 serves as a reference material.
 PTSD and CPTSD are known in European practice as Type-I and Type-II traumas, which would require different approaches for treatment.

-► Acute Stress Disorder and PTSD under DSM-V
+Acute Stress Disorder and PTSD under DSM-V

-US (Veteran Affairs Department (VA) currently defines PTSD as a "clinically significant condition with symptoms that have persisted for more than one month after exposure to a traumatic event and have caused significant distress or impairment in social, occupational, or other important areas of functioning".
+US (Veteran Affairs Department (VA)) currently defines PTSD as a "clinically significant condition with symptoms that have persisted for more than one month after exposure to a traumatic event and have caused significant distress or impairment in social, occupational, or other important areas of functioning".
 The period of one month is different from the traditional view of PTSD under the DSM-V and is meant to differentiate PTSD from what the World Health Organization calls Acute Stress Disorder (ASD).
-ASD and PTSD share many of the same symptoms, however the key difference in a PTSD diagnosis is the occurrence and/or persistence of the necessary symptoms beyond one month from the traumatic event.
-The core concept appears to be that PTSD can manifest at nearly anytime in a person's life regardless of proximity to an event.